askehansen/force_domain/README.md

 All requests made to website.herokuapp.com will now 301 redirect to www.website.com keeping path and query parameters

+You can allow multiple domains by adding them to `APP_DOMAIN` seperated by comma.
+In case of a redirect then the first mentioned domain will be used.

 ## Contributing

 1. Fork it ( https://github.com/askehansen/force_domain/fork )